adolphecyusa12-cell/newborn-health-monitoring-30-days/analysis/README.md

 ## Analysis
-This folder contains R or Python scripts used for data analysis and visualization.
+This folder contains R  scripts used for data analysis and visualization.